mattweingarten/riscv-pmu-core/README.md

 ```
 <user>@node:~ bash run-experiment.sh artifact.sim out artifact
 ```
+Note this command expects a `benchmark/` directory to be in current directory.

 During the RTL some error messages will pop up that look like this:
 ```